Te Kukunetanga: Developing Cycle of Life Research Programme

 We aim to provide evidence-based best practice recommendations on physical activity/exercise during pregnancy for New Zealand women and those who provide healthcare during pregnancy.
 The guidelines may be used to encourage women to achieve the levels of physical activity/exercise that are recommended for optimal health during pregnancy and in the postpartum period; and provide health professionals with evidence-based guidance on optimal physical activity behaviours during pregnancy and in the postpartum period.

-We aim to improve our understanding of the physical challenges relating to musculoskeletal movement experienced throughout pregnancy.
+We aim to improve our understanding of the physical challenges in relation to movement and exercise throughout the childbirth year and inform acceptable educational resources for childbirth care and practice.

 (AUTEC ethics # 22/319)